-The kids will need to be closely supervised when fishing on the pier.
-There is a decent drop and the pier can be slippery with anglers often casting quite close to each other.
+When on the jetty kids will need to be closely supervised when fishing on Beaumaris jetty as there is a decent drop and the jetty can be slippery with anglers often casting quite close to each other.
 I have seen people accidentally hook others when casting without looking behind them, this is a narrow pier so always be careful of those around you.

 Fishing at Beaumaris Jetty